-The federal 4-5 year cohort graduation rate was very low and qualified us for CSI.
-The 5-year graduation rate was 31.3% in 2023 and increased 2.1% from the previous year.
-This is far below the 68% federal threshold.
-The student group data used in our analysis is from the CA Dashboard.
-The lowest performing student groups were Hispanic at 30.04% and Socioeconomically Disadvantaged at 31.3%.
-They were below the All group.
-White students graduated at 40.7%.
-No other student groups earned a performance color.
+The federal 4-5-year cohort graduation rate is very low and qualified us for CSI.
+The 5-year graduation rate was 39.4% in 2024 and 31.3% in 2023.
+This is far below the 68% threshold, but it is an increase of +8.1 points.
+The student group data used in our analysis is from the Dashboard and is also reported in DataQuest.
+Our Hispanic students were at 38.3% and increased by +7.9 points.
+Our English learners, students with disabilities and White student groups were above the All-student group at 40.8%, 42.1% and 58.1%, respectively.
+The homeless group was high at 34.1% and the low-income group was a 38.6%, which is close to the All-student group.
+Additionally, our LTELs were at 40.4% with increase of 14.6 points.
+There were not enough students in the following groups to warrant a performance color for African American Indian, Asian, two or more races, foster youth, and Filipino.
 We recognize the inequities between the highest student group and the other student groups and our plan to address the gap in graduation scores is outlined in our CSI plan and the LCAP.